 In addition to snorkeling from Marandan Weser, Bauni Merk and Jery took us to Masi, Ros Ros, and Marefi.
 There are so many incredible reefs in Raja Ampat it’s hard to believe really.

 The biggest surprise of the week was when Jery came over one evening while I was resting under the mosquito net reading.
 Chatting to Ferda, he sort of insisted on talking with me.
 Well, I got up, and suddenly it was my birthday party with music, singing, cake, and lots of smiles and hugs.
 What a wonderful surprise!

 That’s a bad picture of Neynane, Bauni Merk’s mother, who made us wonderful meals every day.
 Here she is with Bauni Merk and his father, Yannes.

 Running the homestay is definitely a family (or even village) effort.
 Thank you everyone for such a loving memorable week.
 Ferda was literally in tears the evening before we left, thinking about the wonderful hospitality and everything we learned during our week in Marandan Weser.

 I’ll end with more snorkeling photos.

 Visiting notes: When Ferda and I stayed (January 2023), this homestay (Rissen) was the only place for tourists to stay in Marandan Weser.
 There will probably be two more soon: one just east of the village — Marwes run by Erwin — and another run by Jery at the west end of the village.
-There is no store in Marandan Weser, but I was able to buy a Telkomsel topup from a women living just SE of the school.
+There is no store in Marandan Weser, but I was able to buy a Telkomsel topup from a woman living just SE of the school.